 HOW TO COOK THE WALNUT MEAT TACOS

 Because I prefer my food hot, I chose to cook the walnut meat tacos.
-In order to heat the walnut meat, I use a large non-stick skillet and cook over medium-low temperature until the taco meat is heated through (about 10 minutes).
+I use a large non-stick skillet to heat the walnut meat and cook over medium-low temperature until the taco meat is heated through (about 10 minutes).

-For an added level of WOW, add my Mexican coleslaw recipe, which can go on the top, on the side, or in a bowl as a salad.
+For an added WOW level, add my Mexican coleslaw recipe, which can go on the top, on the side, or in a bowl as a salad.

 OTHER POSSIBLE TOPPING FOR WALNUT MEAT TACOS

 - Skinny Girl Vegan Sour Cream

 IF YOU ARE A TACO TUESDAY FAN, CHECK OUT THESE VEGAN TACOS

 - Tempeh Tacos